metricly/metricly-docs/content/account-admin/reports-email.md

 As a CloudWisdom user, you can opt-in to receiving email reports through your account profile.
 Email Reports enable you to stay up-to-date on cost trends, high-event elements, and recommendations for your environments _without_ having to log in to CloudWisdom.
 Selecting any of the links within the email opens CloudWisdom to the appropriate section.

-## Email Schedule

-Email Reports are generated after business hours (EST) and then sent the following day at 10:00 AM EST.

 ## Available Reports
 There are five main email reports available for you to enable:

-- Weekly Recommendation Report
+- Weekly EC2 Recommendation Report
 - CloudWisdom Daily Report
-- Daily AWS Services Report
+- Daily AWS Services Cost Report
 - Daily Unattached EBS Report
 - Daily EBS volumes on stopped EC2s

+## Email Schedule
+_CloudWisdom Daily Reports_ are generated after business hours (EST) and then sent the following day at 10:00 AM EST. _AWS Services Cost Report_ are sent daily at around 08:30 AM EST. _Weekly EC2 Recommendation Report_ for the previous week are usually sent on Sundays or Mondays. _Daily Unattached EBS Reports_ and _Daily EBS volumes on stopped EC2s_ are sent daily at 11 PM EST.

-### Weekly Recommendation Report
+### Weekly EC2 Recommendation Report
 How to generate a recommendation report and subscribe to weekly emails:

 1. Navigate to **Cost Management** > **Right Sizing**.
 2. Select the **EC2 Recommendation** tab.
 3. Select **Configure** to create a new report.
 4. Complete steps 1-5 in the report creation modal.
-3. Select **Apply**.
+5. Select **Apply**.
 This generates an unsaved report.
-4. Select **SAVE AS...**.
+6. Select **SAVE AS...**.
-4. Input a `Name` for the report.
+7. Input a `Name` for the report.
-5. Toggle **Send Weekly Email** to active.
+8. Toggle **Send Weekly Email** to active.
-6. Confirm your email address or select one from the dropdown.
+9. Confirm your email address or select one from the dropdown.
 ![send-weekly-email](/images/reports-email/send-weekly-email.png)

 {{% notice tip %}}